dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 # Install latest CLI tools

 * Download latest CLI tools from [https://github.com/dotnet/cli/](https://github.com/dotnet/cli/) and add them to the path.
 The latest CLI tools include MSBuild support that the native compilation build integration depends on.
+These instructions have been tested with build `1.0.0-rc4-004812`.
 * On windows ensure you are using the 'VS2015 x64 Native Tools Command Prompt' (This is distinct from the 'Developer Command Prompt for VS2015')